 The Phinehas mentioned in Judges 20:27ff is not necessarily the same Phinehas mentioned in the wilderness in Exodus 6:25 and Numbers 25.
 Many were called the son of David, and David was referred to as the father of several who lived many years after David died.
 This Phinehas, the son of Eleazar, the son of Aaron in Judges 20:27 is likely a distant grandchild of the Phinehas who lived during Moses’ time.

-As we study the book of Judges ourselves or teach Judges to our children, we must consider also that Moses was the single judge over Israel for many years, and he was the final judge in hard disputes even after his father-in-law made the change.
+As we study the book of Judges ourselves or teach Judges to our children, we must consider also that Moses was the single judge over Israel for forty plus years, and he was the final judge in hard disputes even after his father-in-law made the change (Deut.
+1:3-18).

 Moreover thou shalt provide out of all the people able men, such as fear God, men of truth, hating covetousness; and place such over them, to be rulers of thousands, and rulers of hundreds, rulers of fifties, and rulers of tens: And let them judge the people at all seasons: and it shall be, that every great matter they shall bring unto thee, but every small matter they shall judge: so shall it be easier for thyself, and they shall bear the burden with thee (Exo.
 18:21-22).